sjbylo/ocp-topics/external-service/README.md

       nodePort: 0
 selector: {}
 ```
-Note that the difference beetween a normal service obeject and this one is that the selector is blank.
+Note that the difference beetween a normal service object and this one is that the selector is blank.
 This service will not need to track any pods.
-One or more endpoints must be added manually for the service to work.
+One or more endpoints must be added manually for the service to work (see below).

 ## Create the service object.